codeship/screencast-storyboards/blogposts/node-github-modulus.md

 ![Insert modulus API token][screenshot-insert-api-token]

-Let's name the application "codefish".
+We'll name the Modulus application "codefish".
 It will automatically be created if it doesn't exist yet.